 Corn and Soy

-Approximately 90 percent of cory and soy crops are genetically modified (GMO).
+Approximately 90 percent of corn and soy crops are genetically modified (GMO).
 Soy and corn remain the United State’s largest farm commodities.
 These foods sneak into a number of our daily foods.
-For example, corn is processed into high fructose corn syrup, vegetable oil, and a variety of preservatives.
+For example, corn is processed into high fructose corn syrup, vegetable oil, and various preservatives.
 Soy is added to many of our foods.
 Corn and soy can cause a variety of issues, including:

 - Asthma